 You should observe fast on Nag Panchami day, and should not eat any heavy food even after you break the fast.
-After sunset you should have pure vegetarian meal, milk is said to be the ideal food on this day.
+After sunset you should have a pure vegetarian meal, milk is said to be the ideal food on this day.

-On Naga Panchami people feed milk to snakes as a part of the celebration.
+On Naga Panchami, people feed milk to snakes as a part of the celebration.
 It is done to free them from sarpa dosh.
 People also donate on Naga Panchami day.

 Naga Panchami is also observed as Bhratru Panchami in some parts of India.
-Here the women offer prayers and seek protection of their brothers from snake bites.
+Here the women offer prayers and seek the protection of their brothers from snake bites.

 The positive of Nag Panchami Pooja is that it gets rid of all the curses from the life of an individual, and he can enjoy a better life without problems.